oasis-tcs/legalruleml/README.md

 <div>
 <h3>Contributions</h3>
 <p>As stated in this repository's <a href="https://github.com/oasis-tcs/legalruleml/blob/master/CONTRIBUTING.md">CONTRIBUTING file</a>, contributors to this repository are expected to be Members of the OASIS LegalRuleML TC, for any substantive change requests.
 Anyone wishing to contribute to this GitHub project and <a href="https://www.oasis-open.org/join/participation-instructions">participate</a> in the TC's technical activity is invited to join as an OASIS TC Member.
-Public feedback is also accepted, subject to the terms of the <a href="https://www.oasis-open.org/policies-guidelines/ipr#appendixa">OASIS Feedback License</a>.</p>
+Public feedback is also accepted, subject to the terms of the <a href="https://www.oasis-open.org/policies-guidelines/ipr#appendixa">OASIS Feedback License</a>.
+The material in the repository does not constitute legal advice.</p>
 </div>